 By his late teens, Luckey founded his first business Oculus VR, having designed the Oculus Rift Virtual Reality, (VR) head mounted display.
 At nineteen, he sold his technology to Facebook for $2.4 billion.

 With these VR head displays, Luckey taught himself to fly helicopters which would come in handy.
-You see, after the Oculus Rift sale, he used some of the proceeds to purchase nine helicopters including a Sikorsky Black Hawk for his personal use.
+You see, after the Oculus Rift sale, he used some of the proceeds to purchase nine helicopters for his personal use including a Sikorsky Black Hawk.

 Over the next few years, Luckey went on to innovate other tech pursuits which ultimately led him to create Anduril Industries, a high-tech company dedicated to 'Transforming the U.S. and allied military capabilities with advanced technology.'